-Example of Banner Librarian teaching the basics of a lit search using PubMed
+Example of Banner Librarian teaching the steps of a literature search using PubMed

 Answer